jason-whitted/redux-101/01-intro/README-01-intro.md

 # redux-101

 [https://github.com/jason-whitted/redux-101](https://github.com/jason-whitted/redux-101)

 This repo uses Yarn.
 If you don't have it, I recommend installing yarn 1.x (not 2.x).
 When we get to monorepo we will be using it instead of just `npm`.

 # Facts

-Prop Drilling sucks!
+Prop Drilling sucks!!

 Managing distributed state sucks even more!

 Redux fixes both of these.

 # Agenda:

 Starting with a simple app we are going to:

 - Implement Redux using `redux` and `react-redux`
 - Connect the Redux store to Redux DevTools
 - Create selectors using `reselect`